XertDev/xert.info/content/posts/2025/october/nixos-retro-games-introduction/index.md

 draft = false
 title = 'NixOS + Retro Games - Introduction'
-tags = ["retro", "nixos", "games", "homelab"]
+tags = ["retro", "nixos", "games", "homelab"] summary ="This is the first post on this blog and also the first post of a series where I'll try to develop a NixOs-based distribution packed with all the goodies required to play some older games on TV without any hassle."
 +++

 ## Introduction